Featured

 We can’t say enough about how much we absolutely adore this beautiful island – a spectacular part of Canada!

-This past spring, we took our first family trip to Nashville and thoroughly enjoyed our visit to SoundWaves, the beautiful water park at the Gaylord Opryland Resort and Convention Centre.
+This past spring, we took our first family road trip to Nashville, Tennessee and thoroughly enjoyed our visit to SoundWaves, the beautiful new water park at the Gaylord Opryland Resort and Convention Centre.
+Our family loves waterpark vacations and SoundWaves at Gaylord Opryland is one of the best waterparks we have visited.

-Because we love water parks, I upgraded our reservation to a “SoundWaves” package.
-SoundWaves is the water park in the hotel and is not included in a regular stay.
+Because we absolutely love water park vacations, I upgraded our reservation to a “SoundWaves” package.
+SoundWaves is the water park in the hotel and it is not included in a regular stay.
 The indoor water park opened in November 2018, and the outdoor water park in May 2019 (the weekend before we arrived).
+When booking your stay, you need to add on the water park package.
+I always recommend booking reservations directly with the hotel on Marriott.com or through the BONVOY app to get the best price.
+SoundWaves packages can be pricey… I always look to see if there are any current marketing promotions that apply as well as checking for CAA or corporate discounts for Marriott Hotel Stays.
+Marriott also offers a special Breakaway Rate which is a 30% discount for employees who work at many large North American companies.

-SoundWaves is described as an “upscale” water park – and that’s exactly what it is.
-The outdoor part has an elegant resort-like feel to it.
+The outdoor area has an elegant resort-like feel.
 There was live music playing in the afternoon – and then a large video screen playing music videos above the wave pool.
+SoundWaves is described on the Gaylord Opryland website as an “upscale” water park – and that’s exactly what it is.

-The water slides at SoundWaves were okay – they didn’t compare to Kalahari or Great Wolf Lodge, however, the ambiance at SoundWaves was amazing.
-We truly felt like we were on vacation.
+The only draw back was that the water slides at SoundWaves were just okay.
+The thrill factor didn’t compare to either Kalahari or Great Wolf Lodge, however, the ambiance at SoundWaves was amazing.
+We truly felt like we were on a relaxing resort vacation.

 Kalahari Resorts – Sandusky, Ohio